shanhead/CelestialOctopi/userstories.md

 with my friends as I normally would.
 I’m hoping that with this game I’ll be able to fit in a few games with them whenever possible during a break at work or during my homework.
 *Constraints:* None
-*Effort Estimation:* 5 person-hours to
+*Effort Estimation:* 5 person-hours to implement PvP (multiplayer matches) mode.
 *Acceptance Test:* I’m hoping for a simple card game that I can play with my friends.
 Hopefully a trading card game that can be played in a short time rather than taking hours to complete that way I can play even if I don’t have a lot of time to do so.